KhushwantSaini/Tkinter-UI/README.md

 # Tkinter-UI-Noise Pollution Tracker

-📌 Features

-🌆 City-based noise level tracker using categorized noise data (Low, Moderate, High).

-🔐 User Registration and Login System for secure access.

-🎨 Dynamic GUI Design with visual elements like background images and custom icons.

-🖼️ Image Integration using the Pillow (PIL) library for a richer UI experience.

-🔄 Modular and Intuitive Navigation between welcome, login, register, and tracker screens.

-⚙️ Offline Functionality – No need for real-time sensors or internet connection.

 🎯 Objective

 To develop a simple, intuitive, and educational tool that tracks static noise levels in Indian cities while helping users: